Menu

 If your blood cholesterol level does not improve with lifestyle changes alone, your physician may prescribe cholesterol-lowering medication.

-ACT F.A.S.T. to increase recognition and response to stroke symptoms
+BE FAST to increase recognition and response to stroke symptoms

 time_is_brain_stopwatchtime_lost_banner